top of page

 What Is Epic MAR?

-The Electronic Medication Administration Record (MAR) within the MAR) within the Epic ecosystem is more than a digital checklist.
-In 2026, it functions as both:
+The Electronic Medication Administration Record within Epic ecosystem is more than a digital checklist it is

 • A clinical safety system